damnknife/ufgfinaltae/README.md

 Then it repeats itself, every 3 lines, for each candidate.

-The nd.txt file contain the grades from the second exam and they are in the following format:
+The grade2.txt file contain the grades from the second exam and they are in the following format:

 1- Name